 In February, the Superintendent presents the tentative budget to the Board, the public and the media.
 The tentative budget provides a first glance of the investment plan for the upcoming school year.
-It evolves as the budget process advances and presents input opportunities for from kev stakeholders including parents, students, citizens and staff.
-In April, the district holds interactive meetings with the community and staff regarding the tentative budget to receive additional input to be incorporated numbers are before the finalized.
+It evolves as the budget process advances and presents opportunities for input from stakeholders including parents, students, citizens and staff.
+In April, the district holds interactive meetings with the community and staff regarding the tentative budget to receive additional input to be incorporated before the numbers are finalized.
 Subsequently, the Superintendent presents the recommended budget to the Board, public, and media.
 Traditionally, the Board conducts multiple public hearing on the proposed budget and millage rate and then adopts the budget and tax rate in the month of June.
-After community, staff and Board feedback incorporated, is the Superintendent presents the updated budget to the Board in June.
+After community, staff and Board feedback incorporated, is the

+Superintendent presents the updated budget to the Board in June.